Patellofemoral Arthritis: Diagnosis and Treatment

 • Overload osteoarthritis: a condition that resembles osteoarthritis in any other joint, i.e., a gradually progressive thinning of the cartilage related to “normal wear and tear” that in this case is restricted to, or starts in, the patellofemoral compartment of the knee.

-For patients with mild to moderate arthritis who are experiencing an acute flare of their condition with swelling, steroid injections, which reduce inflammation, can be effective.
+For patients with mild to moderate arthritis who are experiencing an acute flare of their condition with swelling, corticosteroid injections, which reduce inflammation, can be effective.
 Good results are also being seen with viscosupplementation, in which a substance that mimics naturally occurring synovial fluid is injected into the joint to help lubricate it and minimize friction.
 In patients who are overweight, weight loss can help reduce the amount of stress applied to the knee.
 Bracing the knee is generally not helpful in people with patellofemoral arthritis.

 What is the surgery for patellofemoral arthritis?